ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 If a binding ``b`` is only used recursively, it will be treated as being unused.

-If a group of bindings ``b1``, ..., ``bn`` is mutually recursive, and none of the bindings are otherwise used, a corresponding warning of the form
+If a group of bindings ``b1``, ..., ``bn`` is mutually recursive, and none of the bindings are otherwise used, the result is a warning of the form

 ::